VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

+* **/getresource** expects either the "vitalAccessToken" session cookie or the
+"vitalTestToken" one to be included in the request and returns the response of
+a GET request to the URL specified in the query parameter "resource"; if the
+query parameter "testCookie" is set to true the "vitalTestToken" cookie is
+included in the request, otherwise of the "vitalAccessToken" cookie is
+included.

 ### POST endpoints

-* **/user/create** expects the "vitalManToken" session cookie and the following
+* **/user/create** expects the "vitalAccessToken" session cookie and the
-  form parameters to be included in the request:
+following form parameters to be included in the request:

     * "givenName", the optional user first name